 Avoid reputational damage

-It takes a long time for a business to establish a reputation, but it can take only a single misstep to lose it.
+It takes a business a long time to build a good reputation, but it only takes one mistake to lose it.

-Work alongside a fractional CMO like Harford Designs and allow our website designers to create a compliant marketing strategy, documenting every step of the process.
-Ask me how I can help.
+Work with a fractional CMO like Harford Designs and let our website designers create a legal marketing plan, documenting every step of the process.